Best Foam Rollers Reviewed & Rated

 - Solid Core –

-Solid core foam rollers are either solid foam or have a hard core surrounded by foam of whichever density the product is produced with.
-These rollers may be heavier than hollow-core options, but many do not have inner plastic portions that can potentially break and shorten the life of the roller.
+Solid cores are either solid foam or have a hard core surrounded by foam of whichever density the product is produced with.
+These may be heavier than hollow-core options, but many do not have inner plastic portions that can potentially break and shorten the lifespan.

 - Smooth Surface –

-A smooth surface on a roller offers consistent pressure when the muscle and roller move across one another.
-These rollers may be easier to roll on some surfaces but slippier on others without the textured surface acting as catch points to assist in rolling.
+A smooth surface offers consistent pressure when the muscle and roller move across one another.
+These may be easier to roll on some surfaces but slippier on others without the textured surface acting as catch points to assist in rolling.

 - Textured Surface –